andybavier/gee-ansible-pull/README.md

 ```

 The node will be set up in the next 5 minutes.
 After it has completed
-setup, it's ready to be added to the PlanetIgnite portal.
+setup, it will be automatically added to the PlanetIgnite portal.